DONA-club/flow/README.md

 - **Microsecond precision** for machine coordination
 - **Full context preservation** for temporal archaeology
 - **Multi-stream indexing** for cross-temporal queries
+- **Role-based visibility** for multi-party observation
-- **Temporal relativity queries**: "Show me all events between T1 and T2 from perspective of actor X"
+- **Temporal relativity queries**: "Show me all events between T1 and T2 from perspective of actor X in role Y"

 #### 2. **Consciousness Interface Layer**
 The human-facing circular visualization that makes time intuitive: